 Some other situations when it’s good to have an independent facilitator for the retrospective are:

 - When there have been major problems in an iteration and team members are feeling unhappy with how things are going.

 - When there are collaboration problems between the team and stakeholders external to the team (product owners, line managers, project managers, major customers, etc).

 One advantage of having an experienced external facilitator is that they are able to “read” a team and the situation, and pick a retrospective technique that is appropriate.
 Again, if there are team members with this experience who can combine the team member and facilitation role, then you don’t need an independent facilitator.
-If not, then I strongly advice to have someone outside the team to facilitate the meeting.
+If not, then I strongly advise having someone outside the team facilitate the meeting.